lpouillo/vm5k/README.md

   * generate dnsmasq configuration
 * install the **hosts**
   * deployment of a kadeploy environment name/environment file
-  * upgrade the hosts and installed libvirt packages
+  * upgrade the hosts and configure libvirt
   * create the backing file for the virtual machine
 * set up the **virtual machines**
   * create the qcow2 disks on the hosts